KushajveerSingh/personal-website/docs/internal/projects.md

 In the c++ template, how to compile a binary for each linux distribution.
 This includes testing infrastructure, to run alll the source test cases on the compiled binary, and show the info in a table and github action.
-This includes detailed automatically created documentation on how to install, upgrade, delete.
+This includes detailed automatically created documentation on how to install, upgrade, te.
 This includes creating a ui that will look in a folder (similar to macos) for the binaries.
 Create desktop icons and other stuff for each distribution.
 When user runs the ui, show option to check for update, delete, roll back to previous version.
 In the tool, provide a syntax where the developers can define where and how to check if an update is released.